Is Prozac Addictive? What You Need To Know

 Changing the dose or stopping the medication too quickly can cause withdrawal symptoms that can be mild to severe.

-If a patient decides to stop using Prozac and experience withdrawal symptoms, it may occur because the brain cannot cope with rapid biochemical changes.
+If a patient decides to stop using Prozac and experiences withdrawal symptoms, it may occur because the brain cannot cope with rapid biochemical changes.

 Risks of Prozac Use

-Like any other drug, there is a list of side effects of Prozac that the consumer should be informed of before using the drug.
+Like any other drug, there is a list of Prozac side effects that the consumer should be informed of before using the drug.

 Knowing such risk factors enables you to manage substance abuse during your treatment so you know when you may need help.